Autumn is a great time to get back to nature with your dog. Discover our advice for safe walking with your dog this

-Spending a few minutes to clean up after every autumn walk can help prevent health issues from developing.
+Spending a few minutes to clean your dog after a walk can help prevent health issues from developing.

 It’s believed that Alabama rot (otherwise known as CRGV) can be picked up on wet, muddy walks.
 This condition causes skin ulcers to develop and ultimately leads to kidney failure, so it’s important to bathe your dog after a wet or muddy walk.